These medicines may be available in other combinations to

 You may also want to start HIV treatment if your sex partner does not have HIV.
 Treatment of your HIV infection can help prevent the spread of HIV to your sex partner.3

-The U.S. National Institutes of Health recommends one of the following programs for people who begin treatment for HIV:3
+The U.S. National Institutes of Health recommends one of the following programs for people who start treatment for HIV:3

-Antiretroviral therapy can also reduce symptoms of HIV
+Antiretroviral therapy can also decrease symptoms of HIV

 infection, such as fever, weakness, and weight loss.